A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Introduction

-As some transplants may be more suitable (urgent), a score may be given to every potential transplant.
-A common objective in kidney exchange, although not the only one, is to match donors (paired and singleton) to patients such that the sum of the transplants' score is maximized.
-Since every donor can donate at most one of their two kidneys and therefore a patient can receive also at most one, the matching must satisfy that every \pairAb\ belongs to at most one cycle or chain and every \single\ to at most one chain.
-Finding a matching of maximum score in this context is known as the \textit{kidney exchange problem} (KEP), which we formally define in Section \ref{sec:PblmD}.
+As some transplants may be more suitable or urgent from medical and logistical points of view, a score may be given to every potential transplant.
+A common objective in kidney exchange, although not the only one, is to match donors (paired and singleton) to patients such that the sum of the transplants' score is maximized \citep{Abraham2007, Roth2007}.
+The matching must satisfy that every \pairAb\ belongs to at most one cycle or chain and every \single\ to at most one chain.
+Finding a matching of maximum score in this context is known as the \textit{kidney exchange problem} (KEP).